IBM/nzalchemy/README.md

 You can download the Netezza odbc drivers from IBM website and install it on required system.

-Get latest nzodbc driver nzodbcsetup.exe from artifacts (http://devtools2.swg.usma.ibm.com/build/Voldemorts/dev_develop/latest/)
+Get latest nzodbc driver nzodbcsetup.exe from (https://www.ibm.com/support/fixcentral/swg/selectFixes?product=ibm/WebSphere/IBM+Cloud+Private+for+Data+System&release=IPS_11.1&platform=All&function=fixId&fixids=11.1.0.0-WS-ICPDS-IPS-fp125793)

 The installation program installs the Netezza ODBC libraries on your system, creates a Netezza SQL system data source entry (NZSQL) with appropriate default values, and adds the appropriate entries to the Windows registry.